Fitus/Zaloha2.sh/DOCUMENTATION.md

 contents (or to huge files), hoping that the backup program writes the contents pointed to by each such link as a physical copy to the backup media ...

-Mitigation with Zaloha: do not follow symbolic links on &lt;sourceDir&gt; (do not use
+Mitigation with Zaloha: Do not follow symbolic links on &lt;sourceDir&gt; (do not use
                         the <b>--followSLinksS</b> option)

 Unauthorized access via symbolic links